094459/newsletter-oss-projects/README.md

 **cfn-pipeline**

 [cfn-pipeline](https://aws-oss.beachgeek.co.uk/3kv) is a repo from Wolfgang Unger that contains an AWS Codepipeline that will allow automated Cloudformation deployments from within AWS Codepipeline.
 To help you get started, Wolfgang has put together a detailed blog post that includes videos.
 Go check it out, [Pipeline for automatic CloudFormation Deployments](https://aws-oss.beachgeek.co.uk/3kw) (#185)

+**chaos-machine**

+[chaos-machine](https://aws-oss.beachgeek.co.uk/4ao) is a complete chaos engineering workflow that enables customers to run controlled chaos experiments and test hypotheses related to system behaviour.
+Chaos Machine uses metric and alarm data from both Amazon CloudWatch and Prometheus as inputs to evaluate system behaviour before, during, and after the experiment.
+The Chaos Machine provides a simple, consistent way to organise and execute chaos experiments, and is appropriate to use for both building and conducting ad-hoc experiments or integrating into more sophisticated automation pipelines.
+Chaos Machine uses the AWS Fault Injection Service (FIS) to run controlled experiments, and AWS Step Functions and AWS Lambda for orchestration and execution.(#208)

+**chorus**

+[chorus](https://aws-oss.beachgeek.co.uk/4aq) is a new easy-to-use framework for building scalable solutions with LLM-driven multi-agent collaboration.
+Chorus allows you to develop and test solutions using multi-agent collaboration with zero or minimal coding.
+Chorus provides a multi-agent playground for easy visualisation and testing.
+Finally, Chorus helps you deploy your solution to Amazon Bedrock Agents with a single command (coming soon).(#208)

 **cloudcatalog**